Homosassa Springs, Florida: 2020 census

-51.1% of the population was female persons, 2.8% were foreign born persons, and there were 1,594 veterans living in Homosassa Springs.
+Demographic estimates

-95.1% of the population was white, 1.2% was black, 0.4% was American Indian and Alaska Native, 0.1% was Asian, 3.3% was two or more races, 3.5% was Hispanic or Latino.
+According to U.S. Census Bureau QuickFacts data, 5.7% of the population was under 5 years old, 51.1% of the population was female, 2.8% of the population was foreign born, and there were 1,594 veterans living in Homosassa Springs.

 The median value of owner-occupied housing units was $86,500 and the median gross rent was $750.

 86.6% of the population 25 years and older had a high school diploma or higher, and 7.7% of the population 25 years and older had a bachelor's degree or higher.

-90.2% of the households had a computer and 81.2% of the households had a broadband internet subscription.
+90.2% of households had a computer and 81.2% of households had a broadband internet subscription.